Darkatek7/AmazonBot/README.md

 * Enter your preferred delay in the textbox at the bottom.

 ## Notes:
-* When starting the Bot all Chrome Drivers and Chrome Browser Windows are closed!
+* When starting the Bot all Chrome Drivers and Chrome Browser Windows will be closed!
-* When closing the Bot all Chrome Drivers and Chrome Browser Windows are closed!
+* When closing the Bot all Chrome Drivers and Chrome Browser Windows will be closed!

 ### If you encounter any problems feel to ask for help in our Discord.
 * https://discord.gg/hP6NZewJ